sys-bio/SBstoat/README.md

 # Fitting SBML Models with Tellurium

-This repo provides easy-to-use tools for doing parameter using the Tellurium simulator.
+This repo provides easy-to-use tools for doing parameter fitting using the Tellurium simulator.
 The project is named after the stoat, an animal that has superb skills at fitting into small places.
+``SBstoat`` provides the following:
+* Parameter fitting for a single model and for model suites (collections of models with overlapping parameters).
+The user can select any optimization method or combinations of methods that are available in ``scipy.optimize``.
+* Cross validation
+* Bootstrapping

+A [Jupyter Notebook](https://github.com/sys-bio/SBstoat/blob/master/notebooks/Tutorial%20on%20Utilities%20for%20Model%20Fitting.ipynb) of detailed examples can be found here.
+Below is a summary.

 The main module is `modelFitter`.
 A typically parameter fitting session is shown below.
 For convenience, the model is expressed using the [Antimony](http://antimony.sourceforge.net/) modeling language.